Visckmart/VMNotificationHandler/README.md

    request if one wasn't made until that point)
 2. Check if `authorizationStatus` is as expected
     * React properly to non-ideal statuses
+    * To have a SwiftUI View react immediately to authorization status' changes you need to observe the NotificationHandler instance by doing `@ObservedObject var notificationHandler = VMNotificationHandler.shared`
 3. Call `scheduleNotification`
     * Optionally store the returned identifier to be able to remove the notification afterwards if necessary
+    * The trigger time can be one of:
+        * .after(TimeInterval): waits for the specified number of seconds
+        * .at(Date): waits for the specified date
+        * .now: schedules immediatelly

-- Remark: There's an *escape hatch* via the `notificationCenter` property that makes the current `UNUserNotificationCenter` instance available.
+Remark: There's an *escape hatch* via the `notificationCenter` property
+        that makes the current `UNUserNotificationCenter` instance available.
         The `authorizationStatus` and `shouldMonitorAuthorizationStatus` properties
         are `@Published` and their changes can be observed.

-- Author: Victor Martins
+Author: Victor Martins
-- Date: 2022-11-20
-- Version: 1.0